Nowcom

-The first service of Nowcom in South Korea was Nownuri which is VT-based online BBS started in 1994 and currently they operate Afreeca, TalesRunner, O2Jam and ClubBox as well as Nownuri.
+The first service of Nowcom in South Korea was Nownuri, a VT-based online BBS started in 1994, and currently they operate Afreeca, SOOP Live TalesRunner, O2Jam and ClubBox and Nownuri.

 Nowcom was merged by Wins Technet, a listed IT company, at January 2008 and listed on KOSDAQ with its original name though and worked together for 3 years, but finally they have been separated again to two companies as they were.
 Nowcom is still listed on KOSDAQ.

 In July 2011, Nowcom announced that its assets would be split into one publicly traded company and the other privately held company.
 Another firm known as ZettaMedia was also established at that date and is a new spin-off company created during the split.